tapageur/workspace-dayz-havoc/config/README.md

 ### market folder

-These files contains all the content added to the respective files in the `DayZ-Expansion-Market`.
+* These files contains all the content added to the respective files in the `DayZ-Expansion-Market`.
+* Locations: HostHavocDayZServer\ExpansionMod\Market\

 ### serverDZ_By_HostHvoc.cfg